htoann/Bank-Management/README.md

-# A simple banking management software
+# A simple banking management software (use Inheritance)